Cricket in the West Indies: Societal impact

 Cricket has traditionally been the most popular sport in the West Indies, both before and after independence.
 The inclusion of black players into West Indian cricket teams marked a moment of racial integration in West Indian society.
 Talented black players helped to overturn existing attitudes of white superiority.
 Cricket helped to serve a dual purpose for the West Indies- before slavery was abolished in 1833, cricket was considered as a constructive pastime for blacks.
 In that same time period, it was also considered a way for the whites to exhibit their loyalty to the Crown.

 Two noteworthy West Indian cricketers are George Headley, who captained the West Indies in the first test against the touring MCC team in 1947-48, and Barbadian Sir Frank Worrell, who was captain of the West Indies team against Australia in 1960-61.
-In 2009, Worrell was inducted into the ICC Cricket Hall of Fame.
+In 2009, Both Headley and Worrell were inducted into the ICC Cricket Hall of Fame.
 The early 1970s to mid-1990s showed a major increase in the dominance of the West Indian cricket team.
 The general historical consensus is that this is due to an increase in fast bowling, backed up by some of the best batsmen in the world.
-In 1976, fast bowler Michael Holding took 14/149 in the OvalTest against England, setting a record which still stands for best bowling figures in a Test by a West Indies bowler.
+In 1976, fast bowler Michael Holding took 14/149 in The Oval Test against England, setting a record which still stands for best bowling figures in a Test by a West Indies bowler.

-Governing body
+Administration

-The West Indies Cricket Board (WICB) is the governing body for professional and amateur cricket in the West Indies.
+The Cricket West Indies (CWI) is the governing body for professional and amateur cricket in the West Indies.
 It was originally formed in the early 1920s as the West Indies Cricket Board of Control (and is still sometimes referred by that name), but changed its name in 1996.
 The Board has its headquarters in St. John's, Antigua and Barbuda.

-The WICB has been a full member of the International Cricket Council (ICC) since 1926 and is also a member of Americas Cricket Association.
+The CWI has been a full member of the International Cricket Council (ICC) since 1926 and is also a member of Americas Cricket Association.
 It operates the West Indies cricket team and West Indies A cricket team, organising Test tours and one-day internationals with other teams.

-Domestic competition

-The West Indies' major domestic competitions are the Regional Four Day Competition (First-class competition) and the NAGICO Regional Super50 (List A one-day competition) and more recently the Caribbean Premier League (domestic Twenty20 competition – replacing the Caribbean T20, which in turn replaced the Stanford 20/20 that had been financed and organized by Sir Allen Stanford).

-Other domestic competitions include the TCL Under-19 West Indies Challenge (three-day competition), TCL Under-19 West Indies Challenge Limited Overs Series (one-day limited overs competition), CLICO West Indies Under-15 competition and the WIWCF Women's Senior Tournament.
-One prominent former competition (not originally organized by the WICB) was the Inter-Colonial Tournament.

-In the case of the Regional Four Day Competition and the NAGICO Super50 (and formerly in the case of the Caribbean Twenty20) the following first-class domestic teams participate: